benchopt/benchopt/doc/tutorials/add_solver.rst

 - **callback**

 One may want to code the solver themselves rather than using a black-box one.
-In that case, all intermediate iterates are available, and one should use the "callback" sampling strategy.
+In that case, all intermediate iterates are available, and one should use the **callback** sampling strategy.

 Let's say that we no longer implement the scikit-learn solver, but instead our own implementation of Gradient Descent.
 The following snippet shows how to use the callback strategy with a user-coded solver.

 .. code-block:: python